yunnysunny/grunt-pages/README.md

 ##### Handlebars partials

 Handlebars partials can be specified using the `options.partials` property.
 This allows you to specify a file glob of partials to use in your layout and page templates.
-Here is an example config which shows how to use Handlebars partials:
+The partials are available as the basename of the partial file, so a file with the path `src/layouts/partials/nav.hbs` would be referenced as `{{> nav}}` Here is an example config which shows how to configure Handlebars partials:

 ```js
 target4: {